dmitrii-badretdinov/Automatic-Screenshot-Maker/README.md

 # Automatic Screenshot Maker

-This is a program which takes screenshots regularly.
+This is a program  for taking screenshots regularly.
-Period is set by you.
-Default period is 300 sec.
+A period is set by you.
+The default one is 5 minutes.
 You also can set a destination folder for screenshots.

-This program is useful for logging your activity or your sleep time.
+This program is useful in case you want something simpler than cumbersome time-trackers for logging and analysing your own activity.